shariq1989/cookbook/content/recipe/sichuan_chicken.md

 5. Add ⅓ of the chicken to the cornstarch and toss to coat, pressing the pieces into the mixture.
 Shake the chicken pieces to remove any excess cornstarch and transfer them to one of the prepared racks.
 Repeat with the remaining chicken and cornstarch mixture.
 6. In a [large dutch oven](https://amzn.to/3bVhcBR), over medium heat, warm the oil to 350 degrees.
 Add half of the coated chicken in a single layer and cook until both sides brown, about 3-5 minutes.
 Using a slotted spoon, transfer the chicken to the other prepared wire rack.
 7. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
-8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chilis, and Sichuan chilis until they begin to sputter.
+8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chillies, and Sichuan chillies until they begin to sputter.
 9. Next, add the garlic, ginger, sugar, and rice wine.
 Cook for about 3 minutes, stirring regularly.
 10. Add the fried chicken to the mixture and toss to combine.
 11. Garnish with scallions and serve with jasmine rice.